McDonald’s, Subway and other franchises got $15.6 billion in small-business funds

 “This includes providing information from the government on PPP funding, which has been critical to our network of small-business owners who serve and employ people in their communities,” she said.

-Of all McDonald’s locations in the U.S., 95 percent are owned by franchisees, according to spokesman Jesse Lewin.
-He said that “McDonald’s U.S. corporate-owned restaurants did not apply for or receive” PPP funds.
+Of all McDonald’s locations in the United States, 95 percent are owned by franchisees, according to spokesman Jesse Lewin.
+He said “McDonald’s U.S. corporate-owned restaurants did not apply for or receive” PPP funds.
 McDonald’s also set aside $1 billion at the start of the pandemic to defer rent and royalty payments for franchise owners until business returned.

-All Ford dealerships in the U.S. are independently owned and operated.
-Ford spokesman Said Deep said that Ford made sure dealers were aware of the program but that whether to apply was up to them.
+All Ford dealerships in the United States are independently owned and operated.
+Ford spokesman Said Deep said Ford made sure dealers were aware of the program, but whether to apply was up to them.

-“We informed them on what was available, as we knew it, so they could make their own decisions on whether this was appropriate for their individual businesses,” he said.
-Spokespersons for General Motors did not respond to requests for comment.
+“We informed them on what was available as we knew it, so they could make their own decisions on whether this was appropriate for their individual businesses,” he said.
+Representatives for General Motors did not respond to requests for comment.

-Some small-business advocates and members of Congress however say the amount of money secured by or on behalf of larger companies constituted a major flaw in the program, particularly because chains often have access to capital that independent hotels and restaurants do not.
+Some small-business advocates and members of Congress say the amount of money secured by or on behalf of larger companies constituted a major flaw in the program, particularly because chains often have access to capital that independent hotels and restaurants do not.

 One such example is Roark Capital.
 The new SBA data confirms previous reporting by The Post that brands backed by private-equity giant Roark, named for a character in Ayn Rand’s novel “The Fountainhead,” fared particularly well in securing funds, particularly during the highly competitive first round of loans, which ran out in 13 days.

-Roark-backed Inspire Brands, based in Atlanta, is a franchisor of a wide array of retail chains, among them Dunkin', Sonic Drive-In, Jimmy John’s, Anytime Fitness, Massage Envy, Orange Theory Fitness, Arby’s, Auntie Anne’s pretzels and dozens of others.
+Roark-backed Inspire Brands, based in Atlanta, is a franchiser of a wide array of retail chains, among them Dunkin', Sonic Drive-In, Jimmy John’s, Anytime Fitness, Massage Envy, Orange Theory Fitness, Arby’s, Auntie Anne’s pretzels and dozens of others.

 Neither Roark nor Inspire Brands received PPP loans directly.
-But companies franchised by Roark’s Inspire Brands received at least 7,439 loans across 34 businesses, for a total of more than $1 billion, receiving larger amounts more quickly than traditional small businesses, according to a Post analysis.
+But companies franchised by Roark’s Inspire Brands received at least 7,439 loans across 34 businesses, for a total of more than $1 billion — receiving larger amounts more quickly than traditional small businesses, according to a Post analysis.

 A Roark spokeswoman declined to comment.
-Inspire Brands spokesman Christopher Fuller said that while Inspire itself did not apply for funds, franchise owners were using it appropriately to preserve jobs and income for employees.
+Inspire Brands spokesman Christopher Fuller said although Inspire itself did not apply for funds, franchise owners were using it appropriately to preserve jobs and income for employees.

 “The program was designed to help independently owned and operated restaurants, whether or not they are affiliated with a broader franchise system,” Fuller said in a statement.
 “The funds from the program helped restaurants stay economically viable and keep people employed during an incredibly difficult time.
 We support efforts that benefit independently-owned and operated restaurants, whether or not they are affiliated with a broader franchise system.”

-PPP is still broadly viewed as having successfully provided billions in funds to employees of small businesses, staving off deeper economic pain early in the pandemic.
-Congress and the Trump administration have made a series of changes since the program began last spring in order to ensure that big businesses and Wall Street banks don’t take advantage of the program at the expense of independent small businesses.
+The PPP is still broadly viewed as having successfully provided billions in funds to employees of small businesses, staving off deeper economic pain early in the pandemic.
+Congress and the Trump administration made changes since the program began last spring to ensure big businesses and Wall Street banks don’t take advantage of the program at the expense of independent small businesses.

 A third round of PPP funds totaling $284 billion began Jan.
 15, with the program opening initially only to lenders with less than $1 billion in assets under management.
 Borrowers who received funds from the program previously may receive another round of funds, but borrowers receiving a second loan must have no more than 300 employees.

-Another change is that all borrowers this time around must show they experienced a 25 percent or more reduction in revenue in 2020 compared to 2019.
+Another change is all borrowers this time must show they experienced a 25 percent or more reduction in revenue in 2020 compared with 2019.

-That provision should bar some companies that have fared well during the pandemic, such as fast food restaurants with drive-through lanes, from receiving money while hotels, gyms and other businesses that have suffered steep revenue losses may still be eligible.
+That provision should bar some companies that have fared well during the pandemic, such as fast-food restaurants with drive-through lanes, from receiving money while hotels, gyms and other businesses that have suffered steep revenue losses may still be eligible.